AI tools in projects and assignments

 Invigilated exams versus assignments and projects

-During classical written exams and digital exams in the TUD secure exam environment, students do not have access to the internet, and therefore chatbots cannot be accessed by your students.
+During classical written exams and digital exams in the TUD secure exam environment, students do not have access to the internet, and therefore your students cannot access online AI tools.
 The same holds for oral exams that are held on campus.

 On the other hand, if students work on assignments (exam-like or other) outside an exam hall and without invigilators (Dutch: surveillanten), the use of AI tools cannot be prevented.